RAIL TRAIL & BIKE PATHS

 You’re a convert.
 E-bikes are fun after all; you put a teeny bit of oomph into the pedal and the bike gently kicks off like a trusty old horse.
 The staff at the bike hire place in Bright had run through how they work and after exactly three pedals, you wondered what you had been so worried about – this is fun.

-You’ve got your copy of the Bright & Surrounds Cycle Guide and, having already ridden the Bright to Wandi Shared Path, decide to ride to Porepunkah on the Murray to Mountains Rail Trail, and maybe even further if you’re feeling up to it.
+You’ve got your copy of the Bright & Surrounds Cycle Guide and, having already ridden the Bright to Wandi Shared Path, decide to ride to Porepunkah on the Murray to Mountains Rail Trail, and maybe even the Great Valley Trail if you’re feeling up to it.

 “I can’t believe there’s over 150km of connecting bike path out here,” you shout over your shoulder to the others who are laughing along behind you.

 “Did you hear the guy in the store say you can ride all the way from Harrietville to Wangaratta on this path, or even up to Beechworth and Yackandandah?
 And there are wineries along the way!”

 “Unbelievable.
 This has to be the best place to ride a bike in the whole country!”